Albanian Institute presenting at New Museum's Ideas City Festival

 The Festival will take place May 28 – 30 and center on the theme of The Invisible City.

 The New Museum is the only museum in New York City exclusively devoted to contemporary art.
-Founded in 1977, New Museum was conceived as a center about living artists from around the world and continues to be a hub of new art and new ideas.
+Founded in 1977, the New Museum is a center for exhibitions, information, and documentation about living artists from around the world.
+From its beginnings as a one-room office on Hudson Street to the inauguration of its first freestanding building on the Bowery designed by SANAA in 2007, the New Museum continues to be a place of experimentation and a hub of new art and new ideas.